Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Can directors and officers be held personally liable for company environmental offences?
 If so, can liability be limited through insurance coverage and/or contractual indemnities?

 In the first instance, a company is responsible for the wrongdoings of its corporate bodies.
-Directors and officers are not subject to direct civil liability for environmental wrongdoings of the company itself.
-If the directors and officers act wrongfully, they may become personally liable.
+Directors and officers are not subject to civil law liability for environmental misconduct caused by the company itself.
+However, if a director or officer commits an intentional or negligent breach of their environmentally induced duties, they may become personally liable for any damages or losses arising therefrom.

 Insurance for liability towards third parties can be taken out to cover potential damages in the case of liability claims against the company.
 In addition, directors' and officers' liability insurance may cover the personal liability of directors and officers.